cultuurnet/uitpas-beheer-angular/docs/development/git_workflow.md

 ## Permanent branches
 ### `master`
 * This branch is used on the production environment, and is released periodically.
-* All feature branches should be branched from this branch.
-* All feature branch pull requests should have this branch as base branch.

 ### `hotfix/hotfix`
 * Gets updated with `master` when possible and needed (after each release to production).